codex-storage/codex-spec/specs/marketplace.md

 ### Withdrawing funds

 The client node SHOULD monitor the status of Requests that it created.
-The node can utilize on-chain state to fetch the list of the active Requests linked to the client node's ethereum address using function `myRequests()`, that returns array of `RequestId`s.
-This list is kept up to date by the smart contract itself.

-When Request reaches states `Cancelled` (not all slots filled after `expiry` timeout) or `Failed` (too many slots gets freed and data is non-recoverable) the client node SHOULD initiate withdrawal of the remaining funds from the contract using function `withdrawFunds(requestId)`.
+When Request reaches states `Cancelled` (not all slots filled after `expiry` timeout) the client node SHOULD initiate withdrawal of the remaining funds from the contract using function `withdrawFunds(requestId)`.

  - `Cancelled` state MAY be detected using timeout specified from function `requestExpiresAt(requestId)` **and** not detecting emitted `RequestFulfilled(requestId)` event.